 People are now starting to put up and decorate trees around their houses in October rather than starting in late November or December.

-But these trees aren’t your typical Christmas trees.
-These trees are spookier!
-Rather than the usual candy canes, tinsel and mini snowman ornaments, these trees are decorated with cobwebs and ornaments shaped like skulls and pumpkins.
+But these trees aren’t your typical Christmas trees; they're much spookier!
+Rather than the usual candy canes, tinsel and snowman ornaments, these trees are decorated with cobwebs and ornaments shaped like skulls and pumpkins.

 Some are also replacing the Christmas angel at the top of the tree with skeletons.
 Spooktacular!